 Attorney K.C.
-Williams founded the Williams Law, P.A. in Tampa, Florida, more than 25 years ago with the goal of helping people whose homes have suffered damage from all types of events, including hurricanes.
-As a Florida hurricane damage lawyer, he is familiar with insurance laws and the claims process, and he uses this experience to help his clients recover maximum compensation for damage they have sustained.
+Williams founded the Williams Law, P.A. in Tampa, Florida, more than 25 years ago to help people whose homes have suffered damage from all types of events, including hurricanes.
+As a Florida hurricane damage lawyer, he is familiar with insurance laws and the claims process, and he uses this experience to help his clients recover maximum compensation for the damage they have sustained.

 Hurricanes are unpredictable and can be devastating.
-If your home has suffered hurricane damage, it is crucial you seek out a Florida insurance claims lawyer who is familiar with the claims process and will aggressively pursue your claim.
+If your home has suffered hurricane damage, you must seek a Florida insurance claim lawyer who is familiar with the claims process and will aggressively pursue your claim.

-If you have questions concerning damages caused by a Hurricane Ian, call (800) 451-6786 today to schedule a free consultation with our Florida hurricane claim attorneys.
+If you have questions concerning damages caused by Hurricane Ian or Idalia, call (800) 451-6786 today to schedule a free consultation with our Florida hurricane claim attorneys.

 Most hurricanes cause catastrophic damage, which insurance adjusters often undervalue.
 Adjusters also may do only cursory inspections of your property and may miss certain types of damage.